TaggrNetwork/Taggr/WHITEPAPER.md

 Decentralization does not imply lawlessness!
 The content allowed on $name is the content tolerated by the community which agreed on a moderation in the following cases:
 - the post is threatening $name as a public service (e.g., it is illegal in most jurisdictions),
-- the post was created with a nefarious intent to game the $name system and is threatening $name's community, sustainability or decentralization,
+- the post was created with a nefarious intent, e.g. to game the $name system and/or is threatening $name's community members, sustainability or decentralization,
 - the post breaks the rules of a realm.

-The latter point is vague on purpose and will require a social consensus among the moderators.
+The policy is vague on purpose and will require a social consensus among the stalwarts.

 **Posts violating this policy are a subject to moderation.**